MartaBofillRoig/sim-bootcamp/README.md

 #### Full Simulation Function

 5.1.
-Based on everything you have programmed so far, write a simulation function that calculates the power and type 1 error of a particular set of assumptions (sample sizes, means, standard deviations).
+Based on everything you have programmed so far, write a simulation function that calculates the rejection probability of a particular set of assumptions (sample sizes, means, standard deviations).
 This function takes the following input parameters: 1) Sample Sizes in both groups (assumed to be equal), 2) Means and Standard Deviations of both groups,
 3) Choice of t-test, z-test or Wilcoxon test, 4) Number of simulation repetitions.
-The output should be a list containing the type 1 error and power.
+The output should be the rejection probability of the statistical test.

 5.2.
 Visualize the impact of the sample size, assumed means and test procedure on the power and type 1 error.
 On the y-axis, both power and